 ICO article about the importance of Data Protection Officer.

 Speaking to other businesses, it’s clear that there is still concern about what the General Data Protection Act means for the future.
-Speak to us about getting your WordPress GDPR worries.
+If you’re still worried about GDPR, speak to us, and we’ll be happy to help with all your GDPR related WordPress worries.